 Rev. Dr. Jan Carlsson-Bull

-"It’s now been a year since I arrived as minister at the Unitarian Universalist Church in Meriden.
-What a year it has been for all of us-abundant with the blessings of your energy and commitment to this congregation and the faith that we share.
+"It’s now been over two years since I arrived as minister at the Unitarian Universalist Church in Meriden.
+What a time it has been for all of us - abundant with the blessings of your energy and commitment to this congregation and the faith that we share.
 Yes, we are growing in numbers; but most importantly, we are growing in the spirit and deed of being together in a covenant grounded in the tough work of love and stretching our spirits and deeds into the larger community through collaborations of worship, faith driven justice making, religious education, and deeper connections with our UU world.
 We seek to sustain what grows our souls from generation to generation and to imagine and innovate along a path honoring the sacred within and beyond us.
 We are on this journey together, and I hope those of you who read this will come and experience this adventure of living our faith in community and, if you are already on board, that you will bring your friends and neighbors who are yet in search.”

 A prime opportunity to "come and experience this adventure of living our faith in community " is next Sunday's worship at 10:30 am from September through June and at 10:00 am during June and July and Labor Day Sunday.
 Religious education for children and youth happens all year long.
 Childcare is provided for our youngest.
 Adult education intensifies during the September through June year.
 Opportunities to live our faith transcend the seasons.
 Refreshments, fellowship, and reflection and dialogue follow every service.